 The protocol requires the patient family member to consent to their family member receiving plasma from someone who has recovered from COVID-19.
 The plasma has substances that could improve chances of recovery.
 Only hospitalized patients referred by their health care provider can participate in this protocol.

 Hospitalized patients are eligible to receive convalescent plasma if:

 - They are 18+ years of age

-- They have laboratory-confirmed diagnosis of infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19
+- They have laboratory-confirmed or clinically suspected diagnosis of infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19

 - They are admitted to an acute care facility for the treatment of COVID-19 complications